 THE BENEFITS OF HUNTING WITH TREKKING POLES

 Equipment has evolved a lot since many of us started hunting.
 Perhaps one of the most welcomed changes has been the shift toward highly technical, lightweight gear.
 No more heavy wool apparel, bulky frame packs, or five pound sleeping bags!
-One of the hottest new trends rapidly growing amongst backcountry hunters is the use of trekking poles.
+A rapidly growing trend amongst backcountry hunters is the use of trekking poles.
 Once considered by many as “sissy”, avid backcountry hunters now treat trekking poles as an essential piece of equipment that has become a staple in their pack.
 In this article, we will explore the use of trekking poles while hunting and examine the medical benefits of pole use in hiking downhill while carrying external loads.

 PHYSICAL HEALTH BENEFITS